GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

   @bustamante_information_2017
   @bustamante_multi-step-ahead_2017
 ]
-//TODO: limited to a single sound source + absolute position of the robot is known In the same period,  Bustamante et al. presented a similar pipeline in a collection of articles #bustamante.
+In the same period,  Bustamante et al. presented a similar pipeline in a collection of articles #bustamante.
 In their foundational paper @bustamante_three-stage_2015, they introduced a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
 The first stage consists of the short-term detection of azimuth and activity.